Why, after 13 years, are parents still conflicted about giving their children the HPV vaccine?

 The vaccine can lead to a reduction in genital warts

-According to the CDC, about 360,000 people — girls and boys — in the United States get genital warts each year.
+According to the CDC, about 360,000 men and women in the United States are treated for genital warts each year.
 Genital warts are benign noncancerous growths that result from skin-to-skin contact.
 In other words, any direct contact with an infected area, including oral sex and heavy petting, can result in warts.